danny-huertas/sample-api-event-seats/README.md

 * Password: ticketmaster
 * Driver Class: org.h2.Driver

+#### Message Locale
+The message locale defaults to US.
+All the US messages in the resource bundle are used for errors.

 #### Dsl Seed Job
 The dsl seed can be ran on a Jenkins server to create build / deploy jobs for this API.
 The deploy jobs can create snapshot as well as release artifacts for this API.